entropy-data/entropy-data-sdk/README.md

 ### Implement an AssetsProvider (optional)

-To synchronize assets (such as tables, views, files, topics, ...) from your data platform with Data Mesh Manager, you need to implement the `DataMeshManagerAssetsProvider` interface:
+To synchronize assets (such as tables, views, files, topics, ...) from your data platform with Data Mesh Manager, implement the `DataMeshManagerAssetsProvider` interface:

 ```java